PuruVJ/puruvjdev2/src/blog/get-to-know-typescript--mindblowing-typescript-tricks.md

 ## Record

 Now we are getting to the good stuff.
-I've had a new-found respect for `Record` recently, while working on my current project [macos.now.sh](https://macos.now.sh) (Shameless Plug: It's basically a macOS Big Sur clone written in Preact and Vite).
+I've had a new-found respect for `Record` recently, while working on my current project [macos.now.sh](https://macos.now.sh) (**Shameless Plug**, It's basically a macOS Big Sur clone written in Preact and Vite).

 Take a look at this 👇